tommysullivan/ts-injector/readme.md

       * On the node where you plan to install ES & OpenTSDB
         * yum install mapr-asynchbase-1.7* mapr-elasticsearch mapr-opentsdb-2.2* mapr-grafana mapr-kibana mapr-collectd mapr-fluentd
       * On the node where you only plan to install the collection agents (collectd and fluentd)
-        * yum install mapr-collectd mapr-collectd-fast-jmx mapr-fluentd
+        * yum install mapr-collectd mapr-fluentd

 #### Example configure.sh invocation:
       * The configuration happens in two stages.